rkjiwa/rkjiwa.github.io/code_gists.md

 ---
 # Gists

-This page has a list of gists that I've put up on Github Gists.
+This page has a list of links to gists that I've put up on Github Gists.

 ## PDF Extraction